MiltiadisGkatzios/spsh/w3id/shsp/README.md

-# shsp
+# spsh

-Persistent identifier space for the SHACL-SPARQL Functions Ontology.
+Persistent identifier space for the SPSH Ontology.

 ## Maintainer